 Anyone who is not a U.S. Citizen may be deported or declared inadmissible for past criminal conduct.
-If you are not a lawful permanent resident and you are convicted of a removable offense, you may be removed from the United States.
-You will want to consult with a Michigan criminal attorney to discuss which offenses could result in potential removal from the United States and regarding what can be done to minimize any immigration-related consequences.
+If you are not a lawful permanent resident and are convicted of a removable offense, you may be removed from the United States.
+You will want to consult with a Michigan criminal attorney to discuss which offenses could result in potential removal from the United States, the immigration consequences of criminal convictions, and what can be done to minimize any immigration-related consequences.

 Deportability v.
 Inadmissibility

 The grounds of deportability differ from those of inadmissibility.
 Deportability requires that the noncitizen is convicted of the crime.
 There is an order by a judge or jury, a plea of guilt or nolo contendere, or the alien admitted to facts sufficient to warrant a finding of guilt.
 Such a finding also requires that some form of punishment be imposed.
 An experienced Michigan criminal attorney will be able to assist you with issues of either deportation or inadmissibility.
 A “conviction” for criminal record purposes is different than a “conviction” for immigration purposes.
 A defense lawyer’s skill and knowledge of the immigration consequences of criminal convictions can be essential in avoiding deportation or inadmissibility.

 What is a conviction under immigration law?
 Is it different than under criminal law?